offen/esbuild-plugin-jsonschema/README.md

 ### `filter`

-By default, only files with a `.schema` extension are compiled.
+By default, files with a `.schema` or a `.schema.json` extension are compiled.
 If you have different requirements you can pass a Regexp to `filter` for the plugin to use.

 ### `addFormats`